dytqDotfiles/dotfile/README.md

 # dotfile
-ALL REPOSITORIES ARE A CONFIG FILE OR FORKED PROJECT.
+ALL REPOSITORIES ARE CONFIG FILE OR FORKED FROM PROJECT.
 Forked project can be outdated with the origin repositories.

 # File location

 ## "."

+- doom.d -> .dooom.d

 - scripts -> .scripts